-One of the purposes of Mensa International, Ltd., is to "identify and foster intelligence for the betterment of humanity."
-The charter of the Mensa Foundation states that one of its purposes as "assisting intellectually gifted people in the development of their intellectual and social abilities so that they can better benefit society."
-In pursuit of these two goals, Mensa International and the Mensa Foundation have founded an award recognizing a specific accomplishment that benefits society.
+One of the purposes of Mensa is to identify and foster intelligence for the betterment of humanity.
+The Mensa Foundation fulfills that by assisting intellectually gifted people in the development of their intellectual and social abilities so that they can better benefit society.

-Acceptable activities include, for example, new education programs for employees, clients or business associates; programs designed to educate the public; novel philanthropic efforts; and intellectual research and development.
-Political activities are excluded.
+Acceptable activities include, for example, new or significantly improved education programs for employees, clients or business associates; programs designed to educate the public, including children, youth and adults; novel philanthropic efforts; and intellectual research and development.

 The deadline to nominate candidates for this award is March 1.

 Nominees must be members in good standing of an officially recognized national Mensa or be a Direct International Member in good standing.
 Especially encouraged are educators, business executives, and governmental and military leaders.
 Activities submitted for nomination may be paid or unpaid.
 Consideration will be given to the number of people impacted.

 Individuals may nominate themselves or another member, provided he or she has given written consent.
 If you're a member of American Mensa, you're eligible for the U.S. version of the award..

 Excluded are Mensa member activities appropriate for the Foundation's other award programs, including the Copper Black International Award for Creative Achievement and the International Lifetime Achievement Award.
 Political activities are also excluded from consideration.